cadeyrn/bookmarks-organizer/README.md

 _(since 2.0.0)_

 Without this permission the tracking protection of Firefox causes that some bookmarks will be reported as broken even if they are working without any problem.
-This permission allows Bookmarks to disable the tracking protection for the duration of the bookmarks check.
+This permission allows Bookmarks Organizer to disable the tracking protection for the duration of the bookmarks check.

 ##### access browser tabs